Frammyyy/Connect-Platform-Delta2/README.md

 ## Individual Contributions
 ### Nasif Hyder
-* Created the repository structure and initial GitHub processes (Milestone 1).
+* Created the repository structure and initial GitHub processes and header of index/landing page (Milestone 1).
 * [List other specific contributions for Milestone 2, e.g., Implemented student dashboard HTML layout]
 * [List other specific contributions for Milestone 3, e.g., Styled the projects listing page with CSS Grid]